Employment FAQ

 Each state can have its own separate child labor laws, so be sure you’re in compliance with the laws of those states you operate in.

 No. All tips in excess of $20 per month must be reported to you as the employer.
-All tip earnings, regardless of the monthly amount, must be claimed as income and be taxed accordingly.
+All tip earnings, regardless of the monthly amount, must be claimed as income and taxed accordingly.
 For more information, please visit here.

 Generally the answer is yes.
 However, individual circumstances affect compensable time.
 Please contact StaffScapes for guidance.